Hedging a Stock Market Crash

 12. Sell and Short High P/E Ratio Stocks

 If a stock has low earnings and a high price, it is the most likely stock to crash.
 You likely should be selling such stocks now, given volatility and government problems.
-When some Democrats vote against Biden’s stimulus targets, or block the big corporate tax hike, that will rock the stock market.
+When some Demon’s vote against the current US President’s stimulus targets, or block the big corporate tax hike, that will rock the stock market.

 13. Invest in Hedge Funds